sirbolkins/Boo/readme.md

 - run grunt dev to kick start the linter/watcher

 ## Release notes 0.0.1:
+- replace the Casper files in src with default Boo theme
 - default Boo favicon.ico
 - default Boo webfont
-- default Boo theme
-- moar task runnerz
+- task to start the ghost instance when grunt dev
 - multi theme development with cmd: build [from] [to]